tfarirayi1/tgf/README.md

 * a web application consists of resources.
 * resources are found at a location using their address/endpoint.
 #### description
-* provides user authentication
+* provides user authentication.
-* provides a way of displaying the resources at current location
+* provides a way of displaying the resources at current location.
-* provides a way of displaying all available locations from any location
+* provides a way of displaying all available locations from any location.
-* provides a way of signing in from any location
+* provides a way of signing in from any location.
 #### packages
 + react
   * component based javascript framework.